How to Become a Fire Alarm Engineer?

 • Addressable Systems: Each device has a unique address, allowing precise identification of triggered devices.

-• Hybrid Systems: Combine elements of conventional and addressable systems.
+• Hybrid Systems: Combine elements of conventional and addressable fire detection systems.

 • Wireless Systems: Use radio signals instead of wiring, requiring knowledge of wireless communication protocols.